L1010569 (via http://flic.kr/p/njcAee )

 Exhibition in real time n.2 Journey + rite, 1971

 To cover their tracks, they decided to have a company based in the United Kingdom set up a corporation in Spain to run ZunZuneo.
 A separate company called MovilChat was created in the Cayman Islands, a well-known offshore tax haven, with an account at the island’s Bank of N.T.
 Butterfield& Son Ltd. to pay the bills.
+A memo of the meeting in Barcelona says that the front companies would distance ZunZuneo from any U.S. ownership so that the “money trail will not trace back to America.”

-US secretly created ‘Cuban Twitter’ to stir unrest (viaiamdanw)
+–US secretly created ‘Cuban Twitter’ to stir unrest (viaiamdanw)

 Although public interest in food is not new, there seems to be a reinvigorated attentiveness to food in contemporary society.
 Multiple factors are at play in this.
 In part this reinvigorated attentiveness to food stems from an increasing awareness of the connection between kinds of food, modes of food production, and health.
 In part it stems from the topic of sustainability and the realization that changes in agricultural practices could help foster a more sustainable society.
 For some, this attention to food is as an act against previous paradigms of domestic convenience.
 And, in part this reinvigorated attentiveness to food stems from access to a greater diversity of food and thereby an ability to experiment with different foodstuffs and cuisines.